EnvisionIot/developer_bootcamp/5_Application_Development/Java_tutorial/creating_web_project.md

    ![](media/app_properties.png)

-   environment URL can be found from the development portal
+   environment URL can be found from the development portal:

    ![](media/environment.PNG)
    ![](media/apim_info.PNG)